natnakagawa/allyeardonuts/README.md

 # allyeardonuts
-All Year Donuts is a brand that sells donuts
+All Year Donuts is a brand that sells delicious donuts